 Section 37 of the Dog Control Act 1996, makes provision for the Council to set dog control and associated fees, and section 14 of the Impounding Act 1955 makes similar provision for the control of stock.

-Our Animal Management Team enforces the Dog Control Act 1996 and the Council’s Dog Control Policy and Bylaws within Christchurch district.
+The Animal Management Team administers and enforces the provisions of the Dog Control Act 1996, the Christchurch City Council’s Dog Control Policy and Bylaws and the Impounding Act 1955, within the Christchurch City Council district.

-Spayed/neutered dogs: Evidence in the form of a veterinary certificate, or a declaration from the owner may be required.
-This will be held on record for subsequent registration years.
+For spayed/neutered dogs, evidence in the form of a veterinary certificate, or a declaration from the owner may be required.
+This neutering status will be held on record for subsequent registration years.

-Owners granted Responsible Dog Owner status are required to register all dogs in their possession or care by 30 June each year in order to obtain the rebate (discount) offered by the Council on the dog registration fee.
+Owners granted responsible dog owner status are required to register all dogs in their possession or care by 30 June each year in order to obtain the registration fee rebate (discount) offered by the Council.

-Note: There is no fee for registering disability assist dogs
+There is no fee for registering disability assist dogs.